Valorant Weapon Guide: Stinger

 • Stinger reload speed: 2.25 seconds (2.25 sec)

-At first glance, the Stinger is the inferior of the two weapons, but it does have some advantages.
+At glance, the Stinger is the inferior of the two weapons, but it does have some advantages.
 The Stinger has a higher rate of fire than the Spectre and that can make the difference between a kill or death, especially in close combat.
 The weapon’s dispersion and recoil are terrible, and things don’t get any better in the damage department.

 Stinger Damage